Some Tory MPs Want Theresa May To Sack An Aide Who Outed A Vote Leave Critic As Gay

 Parkinson, who worked for May in the Home Office before she became prime minister, was a senior organiser for Vote Leave.
 He is under fire after Sanni, a former campaign volunteer, accused Vote Leave of flouting spending rules during the referendum campaign.

 In responding to Sanni’s claims late last week, Parkinson revealed they had a relationship.
-According to Sannis' lawyers, this forced him to come out to his family and put his relatives in Pakistan in danger.
+According to Sanni's lawyers, this forced him to come out to his family and put his relatives in Pakistan in danger.

 It is understood that Downing Street did not sign off the statement made by Parkinson, which was included in a blog post by former Vote Leave chief Dominic Cummings on Friday.

-Cummings was responding pre-emptively to allegations put to him about Vote Leave by The Observer and Channel 4 News, which reported Sanni's claims over the weekend.
+Cummings was responding preemptively to allegations put to him about Vote Leave by the Observer and Channel 4 News, which reported Sanni's claims over the weekend.

 It is understood that Downing Street would not have formally cleared Parkinson’s statement because it related to a period in which he wasn’t acting for the Conservative party or as a government adviser.